safrankamate/byte-packer/README.md

 |      `second` |        3 |
 |          `ms` |        4 |

 **Fields with the type `array`** must also specify the type of the array items.
-This is described exactly the same as a proper field definition, with the name set to an empty string.
+This is described exactly the same as a proper field definition, with the name set to an empty string (i.e. a single `\0` byte).

+**Fields with the type `object`** must also provide the schema.
+This works exactly the same as the actual schema, i.e. it begins with the number of fields as a single byte, followed by the field definitions.
+These schemas can be nested indefinitely.

 ## Object definitions